-If the market recognizes the added value, the use of surplus heat could be a good and efficient option for drying chips when available (Schweier and Becker 2013).
+If the market recognizes the added value, the use of surplus heat, when available, could be a good and efficient option for drying chips (Schweier and Becker 2013).

-Chips from SRC have a relative high bark content, which needs to be considered.
-Bark has higher elemental concentrations and a lower density as compared to wood (Tharakan et al. 2003).
-During the combustion of material with a high bark percentage, problems related to damages of the boilers (Guidi et al. 2008) and fouling can occur.
-Therefore, it should be preferable to select clones with lower bark percentage and trees should not be cut before an acceptable fibre-to-bark ratio is obtained (Spinelli et al. 2009).
-Thus, the chip quality from biannual systems where plantations are harvested at minimum 2-3 years intervals, instead of annual harvesting, is much more favorable.
+Chips from SRC have a relatively high bark content, which is important because bark has higher elemental concentrations and a lower density compared to wood (Tharakan et al. 2003).
+During the combustion of material with a high bark percentage, problems arise from damage to the boilers (Guidi et al. 2008) and fouling can occur.
+Bark ratio is reduced in biannual systems, where harvesting is done at minimum 2 - 3 year intervals, which produces more favorable chip quality than annual harvesting.
+Therefore, clones with a lower bark percentage should be selected and trees should not be cut before an acceptable fibre-to-bark ratio is obtained (Spinelli et al. 2009).